Mastering VDOT: Precise Pace Planning and Adaptive Coaching for Faster Runs

 Turning VDOT into a self-coaching tool

-1. Calculate your VDOT – Run a recent race (or a time‑trial) and plug the time into a VDOT calculator.
-The result is a single number that will drive all subsequent pacing decisions.
+1. Calculate your VDOT.
+Complete a recent race (or a time-trial effort) and feed that time into a VDOT calculator.
+You’ll get a single figure that shapes every pacing call down the road.

 A concrete VDOT-based workout you can try today